Product Principles4 min read

 Previously, testing a hypothesis might cost two engineers for six weeks.
 That's an expensive bet, so you'd better be fairly confident before placing it.
 Now, the same test might cost one person and an afternoon of AI-assisted building.
 You can afford to be less certain going in, because the downside of being wrong is small.

 The practical effect: run more experiments per quarter.
 Kill losing bets faster.
 Double down on winners sooner.
+Your planning and prioritisation cadence needs to match this pace.
 Teams that still agonise over whether to build a prototype are being outpaced by teams that build three prototypes and let the data decide.